niklasHagner/youtube-scheduler/README.md

 + uses youtubeApiV3

 ## Pre-requisites
-Step 1: Get your own unique apikey (a 39 character string) by creating a new project on https://console.developers.google.com/apis/credentials/wizard
+Step 1: You NEED to get your own unique apikey (a 39 character string) by creating a new project on https://console.developers.google.com/apis/credentials/wizard cause every time you call the youtubeAPI that key has to be provided.

-Step 2: You gotta your apiKey.
+Step 2: Make node use that apiKey
-Easy way: change the line `var apiKey = process.env.YOUTUBEAPIKEY` to `var apiKey = "mykeyhere"` Hard way: Set the environemnt variable `YOUTUBEAPIKEY` to your apiKey value.
+Easy way: change the line `var apiKey = process.env.YOUTUBEAPIKEY` to `var apiKey = "mykeyhere"` Right way: Set the environemnt variable `YOUTUBEAPIKEY` to your apiKey value.

 ### How to set env vars on Unix:
 Set it Permanently: `export YOUTUBEAPIKEY = 'abc123'`